Are you even a blogger if you aren't busy telling someone how to start a blog?

 The reason they all said it?
 They got a kick back from Bluehost.
 One of them (after we met in person) told me they'd never use Bluehost because it's so slow, yet there it was on their site with a referral link.
 Now before you're up in arms, people deserve to be paid for their work.
 If they are using their blog for income, it makes perfect sense to recommend products that will compensate you.

 Last year, I was up for renewal with Bluehost.
 I debated if I really wanted to continue blogging at all, let alone through WordPress.
 The world was spiraling, Covid was killing people, and I felt like nothing I could say would be worthwhile considering the struggles our world faced.
-I decided I at least needed to move to a free solution, which I wish had been shared with me from the beginning.
+I decided I at least needed to move to a free solution, which I wish had been shared with me from the beginning by those I followed.

 Here's what I wish I had done.